veerrajukakarla434/vrk-sql-queries/vrk-sql-queries/src/main/java/com/vrk/sql/queries/sql.adavanced.md

 **DELETE** | **TRUNCATE**
 ------------ | -------------
-Delete command is used to delete a row in a table.	| Truncate is used to delete all the rows from a table.
-You can rollback data after using delete statement.	| You cannot rollback data.
-It is a DML command.	| It is a DDL command.
+Delete command is used to delete a row in a table	| Truncate is used to delete all the rows from a table You can rollback data after using delete statement	| You cannot rollback data It is a DML command	| It is a DDL command

 **3) What is an Index?**